Running Your Editorial Business Like a Pro

 Unit 2 Resources

-• Customer Relationship Management Software Handout w/pricing, pros, and cons
+Customer Relationship Management Software Handout with pricing, pros, and cons

 Unit 3: Project Management